-Rule 25 - Discipline and Control
+Rule 26 - Discipline and Control

-- (A) Discipline and control shall be maintained by the staff of the Detention Facility with firmness but with no more restriction than necessary in the interests of security and good order of the Detention Facility. - (B) The Chief of Detention, in consultation with the Registrar, shall issue regulations: - (i) defining conduct constituting a disciplinary offence; - (ii) regulating the type and duration of punishment that can be imposed; - (iii) specifying the authority that can impose such punishment; and - (iv) providing for a thorough investigation and a right of appeal. - (C) A Detainee shall only be punished in accordance with the regulations specified in paragraph (B). - (D) A Detainee shall not be punished unless he has been informed of the offence alleged against him and given a proper opportunity for presenting his defence.
+- (A) Discipline and control shall be maintained by the staff of the Detention Facility with firmness but with no more restriction than necessary in the interests of safe custody, security, good order and a well-ordered community life within the Detention Facility. - (B) The Chief of Detention, in consultation with the Registrar, shall issue regulations: - (i) defining conduct constituting a disciplinary offence; - (ii) regulating the type and duration of punishment that can be imposed; - (iii) specifying the authority that can impose such punishment; and - (iv) providing for a thorough investigation and a right of appeal. - (C) A Detainee shall only be punished in accordance with the regulations specified in paragraph (B). - (D) A Detainee shall not be punished unless he has been informed of the offence alleged against him in a language that he understands and given a proper opportunity for presenting his defence.
 A Detainee shall never be punished twice for the same offence.
-The Detainee shall be informed of his right to Counsel throughout the disciplinary proceedings, and shall be provided with the services of an interpreter if necessary. - (E) Corporal punishment, punishment by placing in a dark cell, and all cruel, inhuman and degrading punishments shall be prohibited as punishments for disciplinary offences. - (F) Prior to any punishment that may be prejudicial to the physical or mental health of a Detainee, the Medical Officer must first have examined the Detainee and certified in writing the physical and mental health of the Detainee to sustain such punishment.
+The Detainee shall be informed of his right to Counsel throughout the disciplinary proceedings, and shall be provided with the services of an interpreter if necessary.

+- (E) Indefinite or prolonged solitary isolation as defined in rule 31 below, corporal punishment or the reduction of the Detainee's diet or drinking water, punishment by placing in a dark or constantly lit cell, collective punishment, the prohibition of family contacts and all torture, cruel, inhuman and degrading punishments shall be prohibited as punishments for disciplinary offences.
+The means of family contact may only be restricted for a limited time period and as strictly required for the maintenance of security and order. - (F) Prior to any punishment that may be prejudicial to the physical or mental health of a Detainee, the Medical Officer must first have examined the Detainee and certified in writing the physical and mental health of the Detainee to sustain such punishment.
 The Medical Officer shall visit daily the Detainees undergoing such punishments and shall advise the Chief of Detention and the Registrar if he considers the termination or alteration of the punishment necessary for the physical or mental health of the Detainee.